 1. The chocolate and cream ratio is incorrect: The ratio of chocolate to cream needs to be maintained at a 2:1 ratio.
 If you put in more cream, it will not set, more chocolate and it will become the same consistency as regular chocolate.

 2. There isn’t enough cocoa content in the chocolate.
-The cocoa ratio should be maintained.
-When using white or milk chocolate the cocoa content is lower compared to plain chocolate, so it becomes more difficult to set.
-In this case it’s recommended to use a 2.2:1 ratio of chocolate to cream.
+When using white or milk chocolate the cocoa content is lower compared to plain chocolate, so it’s more difficult to set.
+In this case, it’s recommended to use a 2.2:1 ratio of chocolate to cream.

 3. The chocolate has been melted at a high temperature.
-For the nama chocolate to set the chocolate should be melted at a temperature between 50 and 60 degrees.
+The chocolate should be melted at a temperature between 50 and 60 degrees to set.
 If you heat it in the microwave it is likely to be higher and therefore makes it more difficult to set.

 4. There is excess water in the chocolate mixture.
 When mixing the chocolate and cream together it is best to ensure there is no excess water condensing on the bowl, as this changes the consistency of the chocolate.

 That concludes our nama choco recipe!
 We would love to know if you have any other chocolate recipe recommendations or favourites.
-Will you be making chocolate for your loved ones today?
+Will you be making chocolate for your loved ones?
 Let us know in the comments below!

 Check out our article about how to give out chocolate on Valentine’s Day: